cmpsci-goldnjub/info/faq.md

 title: Frequently Asked Questions
 ---

+## What if I qualify for multiple roles (ie. Alumni and Staff)?

+You may choose either role to participate as, as long as the role you choose does not disqualify your team.

+## I am a Postdoc.
+What role should I choose?

+You may participate as either a student or staff as long as your choice does not disqualify your team.

+## I have multiple majors, one of which is computer science.
+Is my team still qualified?

+Yes.
+As long as someone on the team has computer science as a major, they qualify as the computer science student team member.

 ## Where can I get some advice about app development?

 H4H has enlisted the help of three wonderful experts who can answer